-The Porkroll Project, from the greater Philadelphia, PA area is hard rocking 5 piece blues band who play a high energy blend of fresh covers and originals.
+The Porkroll Project, from the greater Philadelphia, PA area is hard rocking blues band who play a high energy blend of fresh covers and originals.
 The music is blues, but it's done up Porkroll style.
 Little bit of grease, good dose of funk, whole lotta drive and grind.
-Throw that together with some dangerous lead guitar and harmonica, powerful organ, and rippin' piano, and you have a recipe for a night where anything can happen!
+Throw that together with some dangerous lead guitar with rippin' solos from a group of talented musicians and you have a recipe for a night where anything can happen!

 - 2010 : Semi-Finalist in the International Blues Challenge, Memphis, TN

 - 2010 : Semi-Finalist in the Blues Foundation's "Best Self-Produced CD" for Shake It Twice

 - 2012 : Represented the Billtown Blues Association in the International Blues Challenge

 - 2012 : Three Legged Dog nominated by Diamond State Blues Society for "Best Self-Produced CD"

 - 2014 : Represented the Billtown Blues Association in the International Blues Challenge